Different Types of Forests in India

 - Sultanpur National Park Haryana

-- Salim Ali Bird Sanctuary Goa
+- Salim Ali Bird Sanctuary, Goa

 - Betla National Park Jharkhand